 Payment into and out of Court

-1.

-In this Schedule “Accountant” means the Accountant, Ministry of Justice 5.
+[1.
+Repealed in Gazette 21 Feb 2007 p.
+596.]

 2.

 When any party intends to pay money into court the provisions of regulation 15 shall be complied with.
 The Accountant, on receiving the money, shall give an official receipt for the money, setting out the particulars.
 Where the money is paid in upon a notice or pleading, a signed copy of such notice or pleading must first have been filed.